byterubpay/byterub-site/_posts/2017-10-22-overview-and-logs-for-the-dev-meeting-held-on-2017-10-22.md

 **\<moneromooo>** fluffypony: is that takes time, I'm against it.
 It's just wasting time for something which wasn't in good faith to begin with.
 **\<surae>** fluffypony: what refutation would get them to stop publishing node IPs?
 **\<moneromooo>** Or, at least, I won't waste my own time on it.
-**\<rehrar>** The only valid criticsm I think they have (but correct me if I'm wrong) is that in a country where Monero is 100% outlawed, the government could see an IP address connecting to the Monero network (can't see if/when transactions are sent though), and that person could get in trouble.
+**\<rehrar>** The only valid criticsm I think they have (but correct me if I'm wrong) is that in a country where ByteRub is 100% outlawed, the government could see an IP address connecting to the ByteRub network (can't see if/when transactions are sent though), and that person could get in trouble.
 But that's the only information they have, no?
 **\<Yohkii>** Just make a bot that does the same to verge, including where transactions come and go
 **\<Yohkii>** less effort
 **\<rbrunner>** Wouldn't they happily go on and publish Tor IP's anyway, people would not know these